Orange Pillar Rock Climbing

 There is a smaller buttress below the actual Orange Pillar formation that hosts a number of excellent single pitch crack lines, including Tommy Boy.
 See the Beta Photo below for some new route activity.

 Walk past the First Cliff, Right Tower then make your way up and across an unstable scree slope to get there.
 About 200 yards west of the main area.
 South and East facing.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Orange Pillar:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Orange Pillar:

 Featured Route For Orange Pillar

 Boi-oi-oi-ing!
 5.10a 6a 18 VI+ 18 E1 5a California